lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

    ![](assets/fast-download-emailchk.png)

-1. Tap/click the **[!UICONTROL Download]** option.
+1. Click **[!UICONTROL Download]**.

-To speed up the download experience on your Brand Portal tenant account, you need to have Aspera Connect client application installed on your system.
+   To speed up the download experience on your Brand Portal tenant account, you need to have Aspera Connect client application installed in your browser's extension.

 1. **Download Aspera Connect Client**

-If Aspera Connect client is not installed on your system or the existing installed Aspera Connect client is out of date, a prompt is displayed on browser page from where you can download the system-specific Aspera Connect client by selecting **[!UICONTROL Download Latest Version]**.
+   If Aspera Connect client is not installed on your system or the existing Aspera Connect client is out of date, a prompt is displayed on the browser page from where you can download the system-specific Aspera Connect client by selecting **[!UICONTROL Download Latest Version]**.

    ![](assets/aspera-not-launched.png)

    To download the latest version of Aspera Connect from [https://downloads.asperasoft.com/connect2/](https://downloads.asperasoft.com/connect2/), select **[!UICONTROL Download Now]** and follow the instructions.

 1. **Install Aspera Connect Client**

    To install IBM Aspera Connect client setup, run the setup from  .msi  file of IBM Aspera Connect client application and follow the installation wizard.

-1. Once the client is successfully installed, either refresh the browser page and initiate the download steps again or select **[!UICONTROL Restart]** in asset **[!UICONTROL Download]** dialog box (Step #2).
+1. Once the client is successfully installed, refresh the browser page and initiate the download steps again.

    When using Aspera Connect for the first time, the browser prompts to open the link using **[!UICONTROL IBM Aspera Connect]**.
 To skip this dialog in future, enable **[!UICONTROL Remember my choice for FASP links]**.

    >[!NOTE]
     >